robguel/Axia-Network-AXIA-wiki/docs/learn/The-AXIA-Economy.md

 The coin burning mechanism is facilitated from a variety of inputs that will only increase in velocity as the AXIA Ecosystem continues to expand.

-The AXIA Coin Burning Smart Contract ensures that coins are burned from the Total Supply when any of the following seven events happens:
+The AXIA Coin zero burn address ensures that coins are burned from the Total Supply when any of the following seven events happens:

 1. When a new user registers, the equivalent of $200 USD in AXIA Coin is burned
 2. When AXIA Coin is acquired inside the AXIA Ecosystem, an equivalent amount is burned